MdRedone/Meldcx-repo/README.md

 For integration test, i can do it using mocha.

-So from overall finings everything is possible from myend.
+So from overall findings everything is possible from myend.